Voith Maxima: Background

-In 2005, Vossloh acquired Alstom's Meinfesa plant (Valencia, Spain), and with it a license to manufacturer GM-EMD based diesel electric locomotives - as a result Vossloh abandoned the 'R3000' development, instead offering the Vossloh Euro and Vossloh G2000 designs for mainline work.
-The Euro 4000 was offered to the Marschbahn instead of the 'R3000'.
+In 2005, Vossloh acquired Alstom's Meinfesa plant (Valencia, Spain), and with it a license to manufacturer GM-EMD based diesel electric locomotives, and as a result, it abandoned the R3000 development, instead offering the Vossloh Euro and Vossloh G2000 designs for mainline work.
+The Euro 4000 was offered to the Marschbahn instead of the R3000.

-As a result of the loss of an outlet for its new transmission, Voith began development of a new high-powered mainline locomotive - the Voith Maxima.
+Because it lost an outlet for its new transmission, Voith began development of a new high-powered mainline locomotive - the Voith Maxima.

 Maxima and Gravita development

 Voith then developed in house new high-powered diesel locomotive series along with single cab shunting and trip freight locomotives, the Voith Gravita series.
 With a development period of just 500 days, the first locomotive was ready in 2006 and presented at the InnoTrans 2006 fair.
 The locomotive design won a red dot design award in 2007.
 A new factory in Kiel was established in 2006 by Voith to manufacture the new locomotives.

-In 2008 at Innotrans, Voith added a third potential model to its Maxima range, the 4 axle Maxima 20BB.
-The type was expected to be a competitor for a 200 locomotive order from Deutsche Bahn for diesel locomotives for passenger and freight services to replace the "DB V 160 family" of locomotives; in 2011 the Deutsche Bahn AG order was won by Bombardier Transportation with a new multi-engine type of its TRAXX platform.
+At Innotrans in 2008, Voith added a third potential model to its Maxima range, the 4 axle Maxima 20BB.
+The type was expected to be a competitor for a 200 locomotive order from Deutsche Bahn for diesel locomotives for passenger and freight services to replace the DB V 160 family of locomotives; in 2011 the Deutsche Bahn AG order was won by Bombardier Transportation with a new multi-engine type of its TRAXX platform.